TsKyrk/pyexewrap/README.md

 set pyexewrap_simulate_doubleclick=1
 python -m pyexewrap "C:\...\your target script with spaces in the name.py"
 ```

-**Note #1:** Without the shebang line the tool kinda looses its added value and the workflow is not quite sexy.
-If you have 20 scripts to enhance you'll have to create wrapper batch or wrapper shortcuts for each one of them to make them running with the enhanced behaviours.
-See the TODO paragraph for ideas of improvements under consideration.
+**Using the ByDefaultActivation add-on:** This add-on is in the addon folder.
+A batch script will associate all the .py and .pyw files with the pyexewrap tool so that any python script (with or without a shebang line) will automatically be run in enhanced mode.
+Another batch script will associate these extensions back to py.exe.
+Note that if you are not using py.exe for your python scripts (or you don't have it on your system) this may change the original settings of your Windows system (since these settings are not backed-up by the add-on prior to changes).

-**Note #2:** The batch method allows relative paths so the batch can be placed in the same folder.
+**Note #1:** The batch method allows relative paths so the batch can be placed in the same folder.

 ## Option to not pause (unless an exception occurs)
 An enhanced script can also be setup to only stop in case of uncaught exception and flash away otherwise.